utkarshgill/comma-ctf/README.md

 # solving the comma.ai ctf

-**spoiler warning**: this writeup contains complete solutions to all five flags from the comma.ai neurips ctf. if you want to solve it yourself first, stop reading.
+**spoiler warning**: this contains complete [solutions](https://github.com/utkarshgill/comma-ctf) to all five flags from the comma.ai neurips ctf. if you want to solve it yourself first, stop reading.

 ---